janelia-flyem/dvid/README.md

 Planned and Existing Features for DVID:

-* **Distributed operation**: Once a DVID dataset is created and loaded with data, it can be cloned to remote sites using user­-defined spatial extents.
+* **Distributed operation**: Once a DVID repo is created and loaded with data, it can be cloned to remote sites using user­-defined spatial extents.
 Each DVID server chooses how much of the data set is held locally. (_Status: Planned Q2 2014_)
-* **Versioning**: Each version of a DVID dataset corresponds to a node in a version DAG (Directed Acyclic Graph).
+* **Versioning**: Each version of a DVID repo corresponds to a node in a version DAG (Directed Acyclic Graph).
 Versions are identified through a UUID that can be composed locally yet are unique globally.
 Versioning and distribution follow patterns similar to distributed version control systems like git and